-Learn To Use Man Pages Efficiently - OSTechNix
+Learn To Use Man Pages Efficiently In Linux - OSTechNix

 We can export the entire man page of a specific command to a text file.
 To do so, just run the following command:

-This command will export the man page of the mount command to mount.txt file and save it in the current working directory.
+This command will export the man page of the mount command to "mount.txt file" and save it in the current directory.

 It is also possible to obtain a simpler version of a man page, without backspaces and underscores, using the following command.